Related Links

 4. Make a graph of average pixel gray level vs. shutter speed.

 1. Which 'average' value should you choose for plotting on the y-axis?
 The short answer is: either the mean or the mode should work fine.
-(See the Science Buddies How-To materials on Descriptive Statistics [insert link, modify title reference as necessary] for more information.)
+(See the Science Buddies reference on Mean, Median, and Mode for more information.)

 2. Since you are using a logarithmic series of shutter speeds, your x-axis should be logarithmic.